+Before we answer “Why do cats knead” let’s look at how they knead.
 Kneading is sometimes colloquially referred to as “making biscuits,” because the motion resembles a baker kneading dough.
-It is almost always done on a soft, pliable surface like a pillow, a comforter, another cat or kitten, or even your lap.
-Often it's accompanied by contented purring, and sometimes even by drooling as the cat relaxes its jaw.
-It’s not uncommon for a cat to be in an almost trance-like state as it kneads with a steady, rhythmic motion.
+Cats almost always knead on a soft, pliable surface like a pillow, a comforter, another cat or kitten, or even your lap.
+Often cat kneading is accompanied by contented purring, and sometimes even by drooling as the cat relaxes his jaw.
+It’s not uncommon for a cat to be in an almost trance-like state as he kneads with a steady, rhythmic motion.

-Explanations for the kneading behavior vary, but it is without doubt an instinctive trait.
+There are a few ways to answer the question, “Why do cats knead?”
+Explanations for why cats knead vary, but it is without doubt an instinctive trait.
 Newborn kittens knead their mother’s belly as they snuggle close to nurse, and the motion is thought to stimulate the flow of milk through her nipples.
 One rather outdated theory proclaims that cats that knead were separated from or weaned from their mother too early, and therefore continue the kittenish behavior into adulthood, yet nearly all adult cats knead, regardless of how or when they weaned.
-It’s more likely that the instinctive behavior is simply comforting to cats.
+It’s more likely that the answer to “Why do cats knead?” is that it’s simply comforting to cats.
 (Although some cats do “suckle” the corner of a pillow or blanket while they are kneading.)

 Kneading may also go back to the days when wild cats patted down tall grass or shredded leaves to make a soft, fluffy bed for sleeping or giving birth.
 Through the ages, the behavior continues to a natural part of cat instinct before settling down for a comfortable catnap.